Harshveer12/Text_classification/ReadMe.md

 *monitoring.py* with class *Monitoring* *retraining.py* with class *Retrain*

-## THIS ZIP FILE ALSO CONTAINS THE MODEL I TRAINED IN THE model DIRECTORY

 Basic workflow is *initializing.py* makes training testing and validation sets for model. *MakeModel* is used to initialize the model with all the hyperparameters

 Next *Training* class makes a *MakeModel* object, initilises it and compiles it with an optimizer.
 It then fits the model on the data from an object of *Initialize* class and saves it for future use